jupemo/mongo-query/README.md

 - Technology agnosticism: It enables you to adapt to new technologies without a complete rewrite of the application.

-Since there is no Business validation in this test I decided to omit the Domain layers, were the Business validations should be
+Since there is no Business validation in this test I decided to omit the Domain layers, were the Business validations should be.

 # Improvements

-**Logging** - the application right now does not log, logs is an important topic, the application should log the request/responses and important executions, this can be done using Sl4J and LogBack
+**Logging** - the application right now does not log, logs is an important topic, the application should log the request/responses and important executions, this can be done using Sl4J and LogBack.

 **Docker** - The Java application is not running in the docker, include a Dockerfile and de java application inside the docker-compose.